liv-daliberti/grail-simulation/src/knn/README.md

    (`tfidf`, `word2vec`, `sentence_transformer`).
 2. Final evaluations that reload the winning configuration per study and export metrics, predictions, and elbow curves.
-3. Optional opinion-regression sweeps that reuse the slate configs.
+3. Opinion-regression sweeps that reuse the slate configs (runs by default; use `--tasks` to restrict to a subset, e.g. `--tasks next_video`).
 4. Markdown regeneration under `reports/knn/`.

 Common invocations: